ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - Recurring effects are effects that may occur when a certain trigger condition is met, notably they may trigger multiple times.
 	- For example, [[Poison Cloud]] has a recurring effect for creatures starting their turn in the cloud, entering the cloud for the first time this turn, or ending their turn in the cloud.
 ### Passive Effects
 - Passive effects are always in effect while the psycast is active.
 	- For example, [[Levitation]] has only passive effects.
+### Affliction Effects
+- Affliction effects are effects that affect only afflicted creatures.
+Psycasts only afflict creatures if explicitly stated, additionally psycasts mentioning afflicted creatures only refer to creatures afflicted by the same psycast instance.
+	- For example, [[Eternal Night]] afflicts 5 creatures.
 ### Delayed Effects
 - Delayed effects are effects that happen once after a certain trigger condition is met.
 They may not trigger if already triggered.
 	- For example, [[Gravitic Flux|Gravitic Flux's]] slam is a delayed effect that uses the caster's next turn as its trigger condition.